|On The Road Price||£19,255|

 There’s a business-focused Elite trim level, too which offers the five-inch touchscreen, satellite navigation and a safety pack, as well as an environmental upgrade that improves the efficiency of the diesel powertrain.

 Optional extras include leather seats with heaters, priced at £750, and safety packs that incorporate gadgets such as lane departure warning, autonomous emergency braking and adaptive cruise control.

 Anyone looking for a practical, comfortable and well-priced family hatchback will find the Tipo fits their needs perfectly.

 Like the Panda, it’s an honest workhorse that focuses more on family life than on Nurburgring lap times, and it’s all the better for it.

-*Offer available on Fiat Tipo Easy Plus and Lounge models ordered between 01/04/19 and 30/06/19 and registered by 30/09/19.
+*Offer available on Tipo range ordered between 01/07/19 and 30/09/19 and registered by 31/12/19.
 37 month term.
 Minimum 21% customer deposit required.
-Optional final payment may vary depending on version.
-With Fiat i-Deal PCP, you may return the vehicle instead of making the final payment.
+Model shown is Fiat Tipo HB Sport 1.4 95hp with options (Passion Red pastel paint at £550) which will increase customer deposit to 22%.
+Optional final payment varies across the range.
+Customer saving only available with Fiat i-Deal PCP.
+With Fiat i-Deal PCP you may return the vehicle instead of making the final payment.
 It must be in good condition and if you exceed the agreed annual mileage, you will be charged 6p per mile for exceeding 6,000 miles p.a. in these examples.
 Subject to status.
 Guarantees may be required.
-Vehicles not in stock may incur Brexit related tariffs or other charges.
+Vehicles may incur Brexit related tariffs or other charges.
 T&Cs apply.
-At participating Retailers only.
+Participating Retailers only.
 Fiat Financial Services, SL1 0RW.